machal/cssmine-content/content/intro.md

 It will be your everyday buddy when applying CSS in practice, helping especially beginners and intermediate developers.
-The experienced ones will appreciate a detailed flexbox guide and summed principles of coding contemporary websites.
+The experienced ones will appreciate a detailed flexbox guide and summed principles of contemporary websites UI development.

-We do coding, i.e. UI development - not front-end programming and Javascript.
+We do front-end coding, i.e. UI development - not front-end programming and Javascript.

 What Is It About?
 -----------------

 The e-book consists of two parts:

-**Contemporary Website Coding** – how the development of user interface has changed in recent years and what tools, technologies and approaches are nowadays commonly used.
+**Contemporary Website UI Development** – how the development of user interface has changed in recent years and what tools, technologies and approaches are nowadays commonly used.